InteropIO/finsemble-seed/src/samples/README.md

 This tells the application to retrieve the *finsemble-overrides* file that you will modify.
 In older versions of the seed project, this file sits inside of *src/assets/css/finsemble-overrides.scss*.

-Although the sample components and the controls are production quality, we keep them outside the core because most customers will customize the UI for their own needs.
-Read through the documentation to get a better idea how the components are built.
+Although the sample performance components and the controls are production quality, we keep them outside the core because most customers will customize the UI for their own needs.
+Read through the documentation to get a better idea how these components are built.
 Browse each sample for its relevant documentation.